kchan323/Instagram/README.md

 Here's a walkthrough of implemented user stories:

+User can like a post and see number of likes for each post in the post details screen.
 <img src='http://g.recordit.co/flvIhJcbfE.gif' title='User can like and see number of likes' width='' alt='Video Walkthrough' />

 GIF created with [Recordit](http://recordit.co).